-A significant part of our town government rate currently relates to debt services for our capital investments.
+A significant part of our town government rate currently relates to debt service for our capital investments.
 The chart below shows that as old debt is paid off, the town can assume new debt while attempting to minimize sharp increases on the total tax burden for each resident.
-The process of spreading out this capital improvements budgeting is monitored by the Capital Improvements Plan Committee (CIP).
+The process of spreading out the budgeting of these capital improvements is monitored by the Capital Improvements Plan Committee (CIP) and reported to the Selectmen annually.